lyt3ral/mdx-blog/src/content/blog/test-post.md

 ## Some cool stuff

 IDK man I'm out of ideas!
+Updated to test the pre-hook!